Skip to main content

 which key style should I use to mock Stripe or similar payment API keys

 Choose the prefixed style, which outputs keys in the sk_live_... pattern Stripe uses.
-That prefix combined with a Base58-encoded body avoids ambiguous characters like 0, O, and l.
+The prefix combined with a Base58-encoded body avoids ambiguous characters like 0, O, and l.
 If your code runs a format-validation check on incoming keys, the prefixed style is the closest match without requiring a real Stripe account.